Ethan-bro/RainCheck/README.md

 **Symptom:** Application doesn't start or shows a blank screen.
 **Fix:** Ensure all configurations are correct and dependencies are properly set up. <br />
 Refer to the tutorials above for detailed guidance.

+---

+## Usage

+RainCheck launches into a weekly calendar where you can create, edit, and manage weather-aware tasks and tags for tasks.

+### Visual Demo (TODO)

+To demonstrate how the app works, include:

+- A short **video or GIF** showing:
+  - Adding a task
+  - Viewing weather and UV info
+  - Editing, deleting, and marking tasks as complete

+**TODO:** Add visual walkthrough here for submission.